- Daily & Weekly newsletters

 Wings over Wallonia: The Sonaca 200 aircraft represents historic moment in Belgian aviation

-Taking off from Temploux Aerodrome in Namur in autumn 2018 was the Sonaca 200 training aircraft – a new single-engine, two-seater plane destined for the flight school and leisure market.
-It was the first time in decades that a Belgian aeroplane had been launched.
+Taking off from Temploux Aerodrome in Namur, the Sonaca 200 training aircraft, is a new single-engine, two-seater plane destined for the flight school and leisure market.
+It is the first time in decades that a Belgian aeroplane has been launched.

 The awarding of the EASA airworthiness certificate means the aircraft is fit to fly in Europe and the rest of the world – a major achievement after the end of a three-year procedure.
 With the first aircraft already delivered in October and a further eight to be completed by the end of the year, the Sonaca 200 order book is surpassing expectations.
 “We were hoping to have orders for ten aircraft and we are already at over forty, which is massive,” says Pierre Van Wetter, chief commercial director and co-founder of Sonaca Aircraft, a subsidiary of Sonaca Group.